nyaosorg/nyagos/nyagos_en.md

 This string variable has the value of the fullpath of nyagos.exe.

+### `nyagos.access(PATH,MODE)`

+Returns the boolean value whether the PATH can be access with MODE.
+It equals the access function of the programming language C.

 ## Misc.

 You can get NYAGOS's package from https://github.com/zetamatta/nyagos